Yerni-feeling/Profile-website-Django/README.md

 Project is: _in progress_

 ## Contact
-Created by Insdead (https://vk.com/iwillneversucceed) - feel free to contact me!
+Created by Yernar Mukayev () - feel free to contact me!